Roy Martin (politician)

 Roy Martin was an American politician who served as mayor of Norfolk, Virginia from 1962 to 1974.
-A Democrat, he was renown for his support of Racial integration and served as the 31st President of the United States Conference of Mayors from 1973 to 1974.
+A Democrat, he was renown for his support of racial integration and served as the 31st President of the United States Conference of Mayors from 1973 to 1974.

 Early life

 Martin attended high school at Maury High School and graduated in 1939.
-Martin attended the Norfolk division of the College of William & Mary from 1939 to 1940 before it transitioned into Old Dominion University.
+Martin attended the Norfolk division of the College of William & Mary from 1939 to 1940, before it transitioned into Old Dominion University.
 He then attended the University of Virginia where he received a Bachelor's degree in commerce.
 After college Martin served in the Navy during World War II.
 Upon the conclusion of the war he returned to Norfolk to run a food brokerage business.

 Political career

 City Council

-Martin was appointed to the city council by mayor W. Fred Duckworth in 1953 becoming the city's youngest councilor.
-During his first year in office there was talk among the city council to transition the Norfolk division of William and Mary into a four-year institution.
-However, despite support from mayor Duckworth, the city council rejected he prospect due to fear that they would be left covering the cost of the institution without state funding.
-Nine years later in 1962 this proposed transition was revisited and passed with the division becoming the Old Dominion University.
+Martin was appointed to the city council by Mayor W. Fred Duckworth in 1953, becoming the city's youngest councilor.
+During his first year in office, there was talk among the city council to transition the Norfolk division of William and Mary into a four-year institution.
+However, despite support from Mayor Duckworth, the city council rejected the prospect due to fear that they would be left covering the cost of the institution without state funding.
+Nine years later in 1962, this proposed transition was revisited and passed with the division becoming the Old Dominion University.

 In 1959, during the Massive resistance movement all white schools in the city where shut down to prevent racial integration.
 The city council then held a vote to additionally shut down all black schools, Martin was the sole dissenting vote on the city council voting to keep the schools open.